 (F) That the seller is offering to sell the prospective purchaser any gold, silver, or other minerals, or any interest in oil, gas, or mineral field, wells, or exploration sites.

-(ii) Solicitation or attempted solicitation which is made by telephone in response to inquiries generated by advertisements or other form of mail or any types of unrequested mailing or advertisement sent by the seller which requires a consumer to respond telephonically for further information where it is revealed that the seller is offering to sell to the prospective purchaser on behalf of the telephonic seller where it is represented or implied that the seller is offering to sell to the prospective purchaser any gold, silver, or other metals, diamonds, rubies, sapphires, or other stones, coal or other minerals, or any interest in oil, gas, or mineral fields, wells, or exploration sites; or that the seller is offering to sell any goods or services not specifically exempted in subdivision (10) of this section.
+(ii) Solicitation or attempted solicitation that is made by telephone in response to inquiries generated by advertisements or other form of mail or any types of unrequested mailing or advertisement sent by the seller that requires a consumer to respond telephonically for further information where it is revealed that the seller is offering to sell to the prospective purchaser on behalf of the telephonic seller where it is represented or implied that the seller is offering to sell to the prospective purchaser any gold, silver, or other metals; diamonds, rubies, sapphires, or other stones; coal or other minerals; or any interest in oil, gas, or mineral fields, wells, or exploration sites; or that the seller is offering to sell any goods or services not specifically exempted in subsection (10).

 (10) For purposes of this section, "telephonic seller" or "seller" does not include any of the following:

-(i) A person selling a security, which has been qualified for sale by the director of business regulation pursuant to § 7-11-301 et seq., or which is exempt under § 7-11-401 et seq. from the necessity to qualify.
+(i) A person selling a security that has been qualified for sale by the director of business regulation pursuant to § 7-11-301 et seq., or is exempt under § 7-11-401 et seq. from the necessity to qualify.

 (iii) A person licensed pursuant to chapter 1.2 of title 7, when the solicited transaction is governed by that law.

-(v) A person primarily soliciting the sale of a newspaper of general circulation, as defined in § 9-19.1-1, a magazine or periodical, or contractual plans, including book and record clubs: (A) under which the seller provides the consumer with a form which the consumer may use to instruct the seller not to ship the offered merchandise, and which is regulated by the Federal Trade Commission trade regulation rule concerning "Use of Negative Option Plans by Sellers in Commerce;" or (B) not covered under subparagraph (A) of this paragraph, such as continuity plans, subscription arrangements, standing order arrangements, supplements, and series arrangements under which the seller periodically ships merchandise to a consumer who has consented in advance to receive the merchandise on a periodic basis.
+(v) A person primarily soliciting the sale of a newspaper of general circulation, as defined in § 9-19.1-1, a magazine or periodical, or contractual plans, including book and record clubs: (A) Under which the seller provides the consumer with a form that the consumer may use to instruct the seller not to ship the offered merchandise, and that is regulated by the Federal Trade Commission trade regulation rule concerning "Use of Negative Option Plans by Sellers in Commerce, 16 C.F.R.
+Part 425"; or (B) Not covered under subsection (10)(v)(A), such as continuity plans, subscription arrangements, standing-order arrangements, supplements, and series arrangements under which the seller periodically ships merchandise to a consumer who has consented in advance to receive the merchandise on a periodic basis.